TranNhatTan14/Obsidian/Data/Q&A.md

+### What are my values?

+Innovation, problem-solving
+Bill Gates has consistently focused on using technology to tackle big challenges and create a more equitable world

+Innovation, risk-taking, humanity's progress, and long-term thinking Musk consistently pushes boundaries, embraces challenges, and focuses on solutions with a far-reaching impact

+Curiosity, intellectual rigor, clarity of thought, and sharing knowledge.
+Karpathy emphasizes the importance of questioning, understanding deeply, expressing ideas, and making technical concepts accessible to others

+Discipline, hard work, ambition, and the pursuit of greatness.
+Ronaldo embodies these values through his rigorous training, competitive spirit, and constant drive for improvement. humility, teamwork, perseverance, and leting my action speak louder than words

+- Scientific rigor, clarity of communication, empowering others through knowledge, and optimizing human potential.
+Huberman emphasizes the importance of using envidence-based information to understand the brain and the body, explain complex concept in a way that's accessible to everyone, and providing practical tools for improving health and well-being
+- Dedication, perseverance, continous improvement, and respect opponents
+- Rose, authenticity, kindness, hard work, and pursuing my dream with passion
+- Integrity, patience, rationality, and long-term thinking
+- Efficiency, teamwork, and a commitment to doing my job to the best of my ability
+- Pushing the boundaries of technology
+- Scientific rigor, human-centered AI
+### What are my passions?

+Technology,
+advancing technology and solving complex problems

+AI, making complex subject understandable

+pushing limits, and inspring others

+Spending time with Family
+pursuing interests outside the game

+Neuroscience, vision science, teaching, and helping people understand and improve their brains and bodies.
+- pushing the boundaries of what's impossible
+- Deep understanding, master the "game"
+- investing, learnign, teaching, and giving back to society
+- Understand the human body and brain and making technology, AI acessible to everyone
+### What am I grateful for?

+The opportunity to make a difference
+The opportunity to work on cutting-edge AI research, the supportive community of researchers and students, and the ability to contribute to a fields with such transformative potential.
+Often expresses appreciation for his collaborators and the broader AI comunity

+The opportunity to make a positive impact on the world

+My family, my supportive, the oppotunity to ... in the highest level

+- The opportunity to conduct research and share knowledge, the support of his colleagues and mentors, and the positive impact his work has on others.
+He often expresses gratitude for the scientific community and those who engage with his work.
+- The opp to compete at the highest level. the support of my team

+- the journey of growth and self-discovery through music
+- My good health, my family, and friends, the opp I've had and the ability to make positive impact on the world
+- Often expresses appreciation for simple pleasures, his close friendships, and the chance to contribute to society

+### Who can I make a difference?

+By advancing the field of AI through research and development, educating the next generation of AI practitioners, and promoting a responsible and beneficial approach to AI.

+- By advancing our understanding of the brain and nervous system, empowering individuals to take control of their helath and well-being, and promoting a science-based approach to self-improvement.
+- Focus on practical tools and techniques reflect his commitment to helping people apply scientific knowledge to their lives
+### What is my purpose?

+To contribute to the understanding the development of AI in a way that benefits humanity and expands our knowledge of the world.

+This seem to be the driving force behind his research, teaching, and public engagement.

+Ronaldo to be the best footballer I can be, to leave a lasting legacy on the sport, and to inspire others to achieve their dream

+- To leverage neuroscience to unlock human potential, bridge the gap between science and everyday life, and empower individuals to live healthier, and more fulfilling lives.
+This aligns with his mission to make complex scientific knowledge accessible and actionable.

 What am I grateful for?

 It's healthy to reflect on what you're thankful for in life, as it's easy to focus on the negative.